jschmid/couchbase-chat/CBL_report.md

 ## The sync function

 The sync function is also included in the configuration file.
-Having Javascript code inside a JSON document make it very hard to read and text editors do not understand the syntax.
+Having Javascript code inside a JSON document makes it very hard to read and text editors do not understand the syntax.
 Creating the function on a JS file and pasting it into the configuration file is easier.

+The four main parts are users, roles, channels and of course documents.

+* Users and roles are created in the configuration file or by the admin using the Admin REST API
+* Users can have zero or multiple roles
+* Roles are added to users by the admin or by the sync function
+* Channels are created on the fly by the sync function
+* There can be any number of channels
+* Documents are assigned to channels by the sync function
+* User and roles are given access to channels by the sync function
+  * Once *one* document gives access to a channel, the user/role has access to every document in the channel
+* The sync function is executed for each new revision of a document.
+The channels can therefore change for every new revision
+* Once a document is deleted, the access rights it has given to users/roles are revoked.
+(See [this thread](https://groups.google.com/d/msg/mobile-couchbase/scBfRI7eeIA/JWd_K4QLyDUJ)).
+If multiple documents give access to a channel, the rights are not revoked.

 ## Do not access Couchbase directly